-At the Citizens Advice Bureau (CAB) we aim to help people with the problems that they face and to improve the policies and practices that affect people’s lives.
+The Citizens Advice Bureau (CAB) aim is to help people and improve the policies and practices that affect people’s lives.

-Lancashire West CAB works across four local authority areas, including Wyre, where we have been helping clients since 2011.
-People contact us about a wide variety of issues – anything and everything from A – Z!
+Lancashire West CAB works across four local authority areas, including Wyre.
+They have been helping clients since 2011.
+People ask about a wide variety of issues – anything and everything from A to Z!

-People can contact us on 0344 245 1294, Monday to Friday, 9am to 5pm to discuss their problem and see what we can do to help.
-We also encourage anyone with internet access to visit our website at www.adviceguide.org.uk where you will find a vast amount of information at your disposal, printable fact-sheets, letter templates to use and social media sharing options.
+You can contact the CAB on 0344 245 1294, Monday to Friday, 9am to 5pm.
+You can discuss your problem and see what they can do to help.
+Or visit the website at www.adviceguide.org.uk.
+There’s a vast amount of information online, printable fact-sheets, letter templates and more.

 Join us on Facebook at our Visit Fylde Coast Facebook Group